nbarkh/new/README.md

- hi new

 I am editing the README file.
 Adding some more details about the project description.